 Apple finally announced the iOS 13 Beta at WWDC 2019 yesterday.
 But getting the software installed on compatible devices has been a challenge for both macOS and Windows users.
-Firstly, there’s no iOS 13 beta profile available yet to let users download iOS 13 over WiFi, and then the iOS 13 Beta IPSW Restore Images can only be flashed from a Mac running either Xcode Beta 11 or the new macOS Catalina.
-No official way to install iOS 13 using Windows 10.
+Since the current version of iTunes doesn’t support iOS 13, there’s no official way to install iOS 13 on a Windows PC.

 If you haven’t downloaded iOS 13 or iPadOS 13 Beta IPSW firmware files yet, get it for your (compatible) iPhone or iPad Model from the links below: